bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 # Introduction

-This sprint challenge combines the knowledge from this week's Java Fundamentals lessons in order to create a Magical Piggy Bank using Java and the IntelliJ IDEA IDE.
+This sprint challenge combines the knowledge from this week's Java Fundamentals lessons in order to create a Magical Piggy Bank using Java and the JDK.

 # Instructions